yansircc/payload-builder/src/blocks/Logos/components/shared/LOGOS_DEVELOPMENT_GUIDE.md

 - [ ] Project code standards are followed
 - [ ] `interfaceName` follows naming convention and is unique
 - [ ] Field references are correct and exist
-- [ ] Logo display settings are appropriate
+- [ ] Logos display settings are appropriate
 - [ ] Grayscale and hover effects work correctly

 ## 6. Best Practices